 International departure capacity at Melbourne Airport expanded by 45.1% between 2012 and 2017 as reported by OAG Schedules Analyser.
 The increase has been driven by the airport adding more than 2 million international departure seats over this time.
 The top two Melbourne to China two-way routes by capacity, in 2017, was with Guangzhou and Shanghai.
-Each year since 2012, Tourism Australia has calculated international visitors to Sydney has grown on average 9.5%.
+Each year since 2012, Tourism Australia has calculated international visitors to Melbourne has grown on average 9.5%.

-The number of international students enrolled to study in Victorian education facilities rose 11.7%, in the year ending June 2018, according to the Department of Education and Training.
-Higher education facilities saw growth of 15.1%, while international school-aged students grew 11.9%.
+The number of international students enrolled to study in Victorian education facilities rose 10.8% in the year ending December 2018, according to the Department of Education and Training.
+Higher education facilities saw growth of 15.9%, while school-aged international students grew 7.7%.
 The SSVF has made the process of applying for a student visa in Australia easier to navigate for both students and guardians.